Solutions for water challenges worldwide

 The development of innovative technologies and concepts is a key part of addressing these water challenges.
 Once developed, any solution then needs to be framed in the proper socio-economic context.

 Allied Waters is based on a new, hybrid R&D business model.
-A model that connects the research field– practically online – with the business world at almost every stage of the innovation process.
+A model that connects research and business at almost every stage of the innovation process.
 Allied Waters focuses on conceptual innovations in the urban watercycle, and targets R&D that has reached Technology Readiness Levels of 7 and above typically.
 R&D at this level of maturity relies on pilots, demonstrations and ambitious, attractive public ‘launching customers’.

 Towards the circular economy